nixworks/public/news/2010/10/22/index.md

 ##### Haiti
 ### [The Haitian Health Ministry informs the World Health Organisation of a cholera outbreak north of Port-au-Prince; at least 150 people have been killed. ](/news/2010/10/22/the-haitian-health-ministry-informs-the-world-health-organisation-of-a-cholera-outbreak-north-of-port-au-prince-at-least-150-people-have-be.md)
-_Context: World Health Organisation, Port-au-Prince, Haiti, cholera outbreak_
+_Context: cholera outbreak, Haiti, Port-au-Prince, World Health Organisation_

 ##### Uganda
 ### [An outbreak of jiggers, a rotting disease, kills 20 people in Uganda and sickens a further 20,000. ](/news/2010/10/22/an-outbreak-of-jiggers-a-rotting-disease-kills-20-people-in-uganda-and-sickens-a-further-20-000.md)